gboyes/polypulse/README.md

 A Demo iOS app making use of AVAudioEngine, with a rudimentary UI.

-Can be used as a polyrhthmic metronome.
+Proof of concept for a polyrhthmic metronome.